w3c/poe/admin/CRTransitionAdmin/CRTransitionRequest.md

 Philippe, Ralph,

-The  Permissions & Obligations Expression Working Group requests transition to CR status for four specifications on ODRL.
+The  Permissions & Obligations Expression Working Group requests transition to CR status for two specifications on ODRL.
 The publication is planned for the 2017-@@-@@; the documents are follows:

  * ODRL Information Model
  * ODRL Vocabulary & Expression